 He has also assisted on wind, solar and consultancy projects in England, Wales, N. Ireland, France, Chile and Turkey.

-David is also the lead Partner for Forestry Commission Scotland in their roll-out of large parts of the National Forest Estate for wind and hydro projects.
+David is the lead Partner for Forestry and Land Scotland (FLS) in their roll-out of large parts of the National Forest Estate for wind and hydro projects.

-David has acted as legal adviser to the Scottish Renewables Forum since its inception in 1999 (seeing the organisation grow to over 300 members and a position as the leading forum for the Renewables' industry in Scotland).
-He has been a member of Scottish Renewables' Wind Working Group and Economics and Markets Working Group and has contributed a host of articles to Industry magazines and spoken at, and chaired, numerous industry conferences.
+He acted as legal adviser and company secretary to the Scottish Renewables Forum from 1999 to 2020 (seeing the organisation grow to over 300 members and a position as the leading forum for the Renewables' industry in Scotland).
+He has been a non executive director of the Natural Power Consultants since 2008, a member of Scottish Renewables` Wind Working Group and Economics and Markets Working Group, has contributed a host of articles to Industry magazines and spoken at, and chaired, numerous industry conferences, including a series of webinars on the lead-up to COP26, 12 SHREC events, 4 WS Energy conference events, talks at Edinburgh and Stirling Universities and running a successful renewable energy workshop at Glasgow University over 4 years.

 Qualifications: LLB (Hons) Dip LP NP